-Condition Type SQL-USER-ERROR
+SQL-USER-ERROR

-sql-user-error, sql-error, simple-error, simple-condition, error, serious-condition, sql-condition, condition, t
+sql-user-error, sql-error, sql-condition, condition, t

 This condition represents errors that occur because the user supplies invalid data to CLSQL.
 This includes errors such as an invalid format connection specification or an error in the syntax for the LOOP macro extensions.
+The following initialization arguments and accessors exist: